teambit/bit-docker/README.md

 Getting started
 ===============

-Bit can be installed either on your computer for building components or on servers for running them.
-To get started, [check out the installation instructions in the documentation](https://teambit.github.io/bit/installation.html).
+Create a virtual set of reusable code components to be used as building blocks across your repositories and applications.
+To get started, [check out the installation.instructions in the documentation](https://teambit.github.io/bit/installation.html).